Our Story

 Since the first Chicken was chased we've seen thousands of "Rushers" go outside, make new friends and, in a surprising number of cases, find love.

 I never thought Chicken Rush would get this big and I'm extremely grateful that it has.
 There is a long way to go.
 The app needs work.
 The game needs improving and some bugs need squashing.
-But as I write this, right now, I am truly happy.

-If nothing else, build something people enjoy.
+And remember - if nothing else, build something people enjoy.

 The flock